How to Make Money With Your Music

 How to Collect in Canada: Register with CONNECT.
 You don’t need to go through CONNECT, but they can help you find people willing to license your music.

-Taking these four steps will ensure that you're collecting all the royalties that you're entitled to.
-Each time you release a new song, make sure you register it with each of these companies.
-There are plenty of ways to make money as a music producer, but with very little effort, taking these steps will make sure you're capitalizing on what you're owed.
+Setting up these five revenue streams will ensure that you're collecting all the royalties that you're entitled to.
+Each time you release a new song, make sure you register it with the companies mentioned above.
+There are plenty of ways to make money as a music producer, but with very little effort, you can ensure that you're capitalizing on what you're owed.